-Circadian rhythms in mammals are generated at the single-cell level by autoregulatory transcription-translation feedback loops between so-called circadian clock genes and their protein products.
+Circadian rhythms in mammals are generated at the single-cell level by autoregulatory transcription-translation feedback loops involving so-called circadian clock genes and their protein products.
 A core loop is comprised of the clock genes Per1, Per2, Cry1 and Cry2, which are positively regulated by heterodimers of BMAL1 and CLOCK, and negatively regulated by hetero- and homodimers of PER and CRY proteins.
 Circadian clock genes exhibit 24-hr rhythms of expression in the dorsal striatum [53], and these rhythms can be shifted by day-time feeding schedules [27] and dopamine agonists [29].
 If attenuation of FAA rhythms in D1R KO mice is due to impaired entrainment of circadian oscillators in the dorsal striatum, then daily rhythms of clock gene expression in food-restricted D1R KO mice should be significantly attenuated or differently phased relative to WT mice.
 WT and KO mice were fed regular chow once daily in the light period (ZT6-10) for at least 30 days, and were then euthanized at 1 of 4 time points (ZT0, 6, 12, 18) for quantification of Per2 expression by quantitative, reverse-transcriptase PCR.
 A 2-way ANOVA revealed a significant effect of time of day (F(4,30) =5.07, p=.0031), genotype (F(1,30) = 10.08, p=0035) and interaction (F(4,30)=22.02, p<.0001) in Per2 expression.
-WT mice exhibited a 24-hr rhythm with peak expression at ZT12 (lights-off), which is advanced by comparison with the daily rhythm in AL fed rodents (e.g., [53]).
+WT mice exhibited a 24-hr rhythm with peak expression at ZT12 (lights-off), which is advanced by comparison with the daily rhythm previously reported in AL fed rodents (e.g., [53]).
 KO mice exhibited a markedly attenuated daily rhythm of striatal Per2 expression, due primarily to reduced expression at ZT12 (Figure 11).
+These results permit a substantive conclusion that the daily rhythm of Per2 expression evident in the dorsal striatum of WT mice anticipating a daily meal is dependent on dopamine signaling at D1 receptors.

 Daily timed pharmacological activation of D1R entrains behavior